iterative/dvc.org/content/blog/2022-2-15-february-22-heartbeat.md

 Transformers, ONNX and Weights & Biases, so be ready to take your skills to the next level automating parts of the process with CML.

-They begin with the all important setups of AWS IAM user with EC2 & S3 Develope access, the S3 bucket to store the dataset, and requesting an EC2 spot instance.
+They begin with the all-important setups of AWS IAM user with EC2 & S3 Developer access, the S3 bucket to store the dataset, and requesting an EC2 spot instance.
-They then coninue into detailed description of all the stages of the project, outlining the use of all the tools including DVC Studio.
+They then coninue into a detailed description of all the stages of the project, outlining the use of all the tools including DVC Studio.
 You can find [the repo for the project here.](https://github.com/nabarunbaruaAIML/CML_with_DVC_on_Transformer_NLP) Looking forward to the next installment from Nabarun and Arjun on a Dockerized